jestjs/jest/docs/Configuration.md

 Default: `undefined`

 Use this configuration option to add reporters to Jest.
-Optionally, a reporter can be configured by passing options object as a second argument of a tuple:
+It must be a list of reporter names, additional options can be passed to a reporter using the tuple form:

 ```json
 {